ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 ![Settings](img/menu.png)

 ## Settings
-Almost all settings are optional except "WIFI Socket" and "Project".
+Almost all settings are optional except "WI-FI Socket" and "Project".

 ### Buttons
 - *Reload* - Just restart the web engine, like you press the "Refresh" button in your browser.